-- applicable whether the forecasted NOI is reasonable considering (i) the current and past leasing activity of the investment properties, (ii) the comparability with external market and industry data and (iii) whether this assumption was aligned with evidence obtained in other areas of the audit. - Professionals with specialized skill and knowledge in the field of real estate valuations further assisted us in assessing the cap rates by (i) comparing them to externally available market data and (ii) evaluating whether the allocation of cap rates to investment properties is reasonable based on location, current leases in place and the type of investment property.
+- Compared the NOI used in the model to accounting records and evaluated, as applicable, whether the forecasted NOI is reasonable considering (i) the current and past leasing activity of the investment properties; (ii) the comparability with external market and industry data; and (iii) whether this assumption was aligned with evidence obtained in other areas of the audit. - Professionals with specialized skill and knowledge in the field of real estate valuations further assisted us in assessing the cap rates by (i) comparing them to externally available market data and (ii) evaluating whether the allocation of cap rates to investment properties is reasonable based on location, current leases in place and the type of investment property.